New Brunswick: Administrative divisions

-Historically the province was divided into counties with elected governance, but this was abolished in 1966.
+The province has fifteen counties, which served as upper-tier municipalities until the municipal reforms of 1966.
 While county governments have been abolished in New Brunswick, counties continue to be used as census divisions by Statistics Canada, and as an organizational unit, along with parishes, for registration of real-estate and its taxation.
 Counties continue to figure into the sense of identity of many New Brunwickers.
 Counties are further subdivided into 152 parishes, which also lost their political significance in 1966 but are still used as census subdivisions by Statistics Canada.

 Ninety-two per cent of the land in the province, inhabited by about 35% of the population, is under provincial administration and has no local, elected representation.
 The 51% of the province that is Crown land is administered by the Department of Natural Resources and Energy Development.

 Most of the province is administrated as a local service district (LSD), an unincorporated unit of local governance.
 As of 2017, there are 237 LSDs.
 Services, paid for by property taxes, include a variety of services such as fire protection, solid waste management, street lighting, and dog regulation.
 LSDs may elect advisory committees and work with the Department of Local Government to recommend how to spend locally collected taxes.

 In 2006 there were three rural communities.
 This is a relatively new type of entity; to be created, it requires a population of 3,000 and a tax base of $200 million.
 In 2006 there were 101 municipalities.

 Regional Service Commissions, which number 12, were introduced in 2013 to regulate regional planning and solid waste disposal, and provide a forum for discussion on a regional level of police and emergency services, climate change adaptation planning, and regional sport, recreational and cultural facilities.
 The commissions' administrative councils are populated by the mayors of each municipality or rural community within a region.